Scope has warned that millions of disabled people could be being blocked from accessing vital online services.

 The laws apply to public sector bodies like local authorities, central government departments, universities and NHS trusts.

 Some organisations are exempt from the accessibility regulations.
 For example, non-government organisations like charities.
 Charities are exempt unless they are mostly financed by public funding, or provide services that are essential to the public or directed at disabled people.

 The only exempt public sector bodies are public broadcasters (full exemption) and schools (limited exemption).
-If you’re not sure whether your public sector body is exempt you should talk to your legal advisor.
+If you’re not sure whether your public sector body is exempt you should talk to your legal adviser.

 Why the laws matter

 There are 14 million disabled people in the UK.
-That’s one in five of us.
+That’s 1 in 5 of us.